katitek/Code-Combat/1_Kithgard_Dungeon/017-Favorable_Odds/readme.md

 Remember to hit ogre munchkins twice, and to put their names capitalized in quotes: `"Krug"` and `"Grump"`.

 If you buy a powerful sword, you can take down munchkins in one hit.

+_A programmer must have the deepest commitment, the most serious mind. ~ Yoda_